ryanlow64/tp/docs/UserGuide.md

 Format: `edit_property INDEX [prop/PROPERTY_NAME] [addr/ADDRESS] [price/PRICE] [size/SIZE] [desc/DESCRIPTION]`

 * Edits the property at the specified `INDEX`.
-The index refers to the index number shown in the displayed property list.
+The index refers to the index number shown in the displayed property list, and should be a _positive integer_ e.g. 1, 2, 3, ...
-* The index **must be a positive integer** that does not exceed the property list size
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.